nemoarchive/documentation/submission-api.md

 # Making a Submission Through the API

-One call also submit a manifest through the API instead of going through the NeMO Archive website.
+One can also submit a manifest through the API instead of going through the NeMO Archive website.
 Submitting the file still requires authentication with a JWT as shown above, but it can be done with any suitable tool like curl, or language, that supports a multipart file upload.
 Examples:

 `$ curl https://nemoarchive.org/api/submission -H "Authorization: Bearer XXXXXXXXXXXXXXXXXXX" -F manifest=@/path/to/file.csv`